Serving God | Serving Others

 -

-LEAVING THE SANCTUARY - At the end of the service, you may spend a few moments in prayerful reflection during the postlude music or exit using either of the stairwells.
+LEAVING THE SANCTUARY/CHAPEL - At the end of the service, you may spend a few moments in prayerful reflection during the postlude music or exit using either of the stairwells.
 If you need the elevator, an usher will assist you.

-A NOTE FROM THE
+FROM THE

 CONSISTORY PRESIDENT

-February 2025
+February 2026

 Consistory President